manojc/xtreamer/README.md

 ## Why Xtreamer ?

 Hello Everyone!
-Before explaining how `streamer` works, let's understand the appropriate use cases where it should be used to make it a correct choice.
+Before explaining how `xtreamer` works, let's understand the appropriate use cases where it should be used to make it a correct choice.

 Although `xtreamer`allows processing large `XML` files, there are some limitations to this package which might restrict the use to specific situations.
 As per my research, there are a lot of `npm packages` which are able to do `xml to JSON` processing using streams (which is exactly what `xtreamer` is doing).
 The only drawback about those packages is they ask for the repeating node in the `XML` structure which allows them to parse the `XML` in chinks.
 This becomes a problem if incoming `XML` file has unpredictable structure.
 (I might not be aware of some packages which are already doing it)